Primos Trail Camera FAQs and Concerns

 Do I need to replace my SD card at some point?

 – You should replace your SD card every few years, as they have a maximum number of read/write cycles and will degrade over time.
 You should also replace your card you notice damage to the electrical contacts.

 Will my camera continue to record after the SD card is full?

 – No. Primos cameras do not have internal storage; once your SD card is full, the camera will no longer be able to record photos or video.

 How do I know if I need a firmware update?

 – You will need to check the model number of your camera, and the current firmware version to see if an update is available or necessary.
-Click here (add link) to learn more. (link should be to page with instructions on how to check current version as well as all updates available)
+Learn More about Camera Firmware Information

 Set-up and viewing questions –

 How can I view the photos/videos from my camera?